Eye Examinations

 At MacAdorey Optometrists, we offer a personalised service with one of our experienced Optometrists.
 Our assessment includes:

-- Spectacle prescription
+• Spectacle prescription

-- Examination of ocular health including Fundus Photography
+• Examination of ocular health including Fundus Photography

-- Ocular Coherence Tomography(OCT) scan.
+• Ocular Coherence Tomography(OCT) scan.

 Enhanced Eye Examinations with OCT

 Upgrading your eye examination to include OCT (Optical Coherence Tomography) technology offers unparalleled insight into your eye health.
-OCT provides detailed 3D images of the layers beneath the surface of your retina, allowing us to detect and monitor subtle changes that may not be visible during a standard eye exam.
+OCT provides detailed 3D images of the layers beneath the surface of your retina, allowing us to detect and monitor subtle changes that may not be visible during a standard eye examination.

 This advanced technology is particularly beneficial for identifying early signs of conditions like glaucoma, macular degeneration, and diabetic retinopathy, often before symptoms appear.